AI-Data-Space/BankingRetentionOptimizer/README.md

 Atlantic Regional Bank *(fictional case study)* is undergoing a major *digital transformation*, shifting resources from physical branches to digital channels.
 The bank must simultaneously reduce branch operating costs while preventing customer attrition during this transition.
-With a limited retention budget of $1.5 million, the bank needs to identify which customers are both at high risk of leaving AND most likely to respond positively to retention efforts.
+With a limited retention budget of $1.5 million, the bank needs to identify which customers are both at high risk of leaving and most likely to respond positively to retention efforts.
 Traditional retention approaches that target all high-risk customers are not financially viable during this transformation period, requiring a more sophisticated, ROI-focused approach.